The eternal discussion of confidence; self confidence, body confidence, self-esteem, and what it really means.

 Confidence is more difficult.
 You may know you have skills and a good personality, but not the confidence to show it.
 It is like a job interview for which you have the CV but not the interviewing skills.

 The bad news is: everyone has something they are not confident with.
 The good news is: you can work on small things.
 For one, it is about seeing where you do feel confident.
 With friends?
 With family?
 At work?
 Do you prefer speaking to someone on the phone or in person?
 What helps you be a little more confident?
 It is – as always in life – about breaking down the issue.

 You always need to remember your self-esteem: you have something to share, you have something to give, you have skills.

 Confidence is about assurance.
 In this case, assurance in yourself.
 Self-esteem is the emotional element.
 Confidence is cognitive; you need to work with your brain.
 Let your brain dissect the issue.

 While there is no hard and fast rule, there are a few common things we struggle with.
 Each of us will recognise ourselves in some of them.

-Going into a gym: Being the one, slightly round, person to go into the weights room in between all the ripped men who spend half their lives there won’t make you feel good.
+Being the one, slightly round person to go into the weights room in between all the ripped men who spend half their lives there won’t make you feel good.
 Pick a different gym.
-Look for the one that suits you: Younger people?
+Look for the one that suits you: younger people?
 Older people?
 Which exercise do you like best?
 Start there.
 Go on the treadmill or in the pool until you are comfortable with the environment, then try something new when you are ready.
 Do you think you will look silly?
-Ask for a session with a personal trainer, after all, they are there to show you the ropes and you can focus on them and no one else around.
-If you are unsure about joining a class: Call beforehand (no one will recognise you when you do come in) and ask what the skill level is like.
+Ask for a session with a personal trainer.
+After all, they are there to show you the ropes and you can focus on them and no one else around.
+If you are unsure about joining a class: call beforehand (no one will recognise you when you do come in) and ask what the skill level is like.

 Just like we have looked at how to improve your self-esteem and self-confidence, we will see how to work on your body-confidence.